 Current Role at Stanford

-I oversee the Animal Research Occupational Health & Safety Program, which serves a centralized point of contact for people seeking help relating to animal and EH&S issues.
+I also directly oversee the Animal Research Occupational Health & Safety Program, which serves a centralized point of contact for people seeking help relating to animal and EH&S issues.
 This program helps bring together groups within EH&S, as well as EH&S and other Stanford departments, to address safety and health issues relating to animals.
 These issues can fall under a wide range of topics, including biosafety, chemical safety, ergonomics, occupational injury & illness, trainings, lab safety, radiation safety, housing requirements, animal allergies, lasers and PPE.
 This program serves the research community, but also any staff, student or faculty who interacts with or works in proximity to animals on campus.

 Honors & Awards